kiramclean/notes/ruby/refactoring_ruby/refactoring_catalog.md

 4. define the method being checked in your null object and remove the check for `nil`

 - define `missing?` and switch all the checks for `nil` with this new method as an intermediary step

+### Introduce Assertion
+pp 292-

+- a piece of code is assuming something about the current state of the program
+- make the assumption explicit with an assertion

+1. when you see a condition that is assumed to be true, explicitly assert it instead